bnb-chain/bnb-chain.github.io/docs/beaconchain/wallet/tutorial/ledger-nano-s-usage-guide.md

 For your security, please read the information displayed in the following popup and confirm that the address shown on your Ledger device matches the one shown on-screen.<br/>
 Press the right button on your device to confirm that the address matches (You must do this to continue).

-## How to send Beacon Chain  crypto assets
+## How to send Beacon Chain Crypto Assets

 Confirming a trade on a Ledger Wallet: